-An aviation ticket or passenger tax would generate a new budget line for many developed countries that could be earmarked for climate change (or make budgetary room for direct contributions).
-Such taxes are quick to set up, and are extremely cheap to administer.
-The alternative to a more complex process of setting up an international scheme that requires an international agreement is for countries to collect the tax individually.
+An aviation ticket or passenger levy would generate a new (off-budget) income stream for many developed countries that could be earmarked for climate change.
+Such country levies are quick to set up (without the need for international agreements), and have proven to be extremely cheap to administer.

-A number of countries already implement ticket taxes to fund the fight against HIV/Aids.
-These include LDCs such as Niger; France is the only developed country to do so.
-This demonstrates that the tax is practical, and has no serious effects on the economy of even a very poor country.
+A number of countries already implement a solidarity ticket levy to fund the fight against HIV/Aids.
+These include Least Developed Countries (LDCs) such as Niger; France is the only developed country to do so.
+This indicates that the levy is practical, and has no serious effects on the economy of even a very poor country.

-A small number of countries have ticket taxes, but not directed towards climate change (eg UK, Ireland, US).
+Several countries have ticket taxes, but for general revenue and not directed towards climate change (e.g. UK, Ireland, US).
 These countries could either ring-fence a proportion of existing taxes, or increase them and ring-fence the additional revenue.